MahdiAljazairi/notifications-page-solution/README.md

 I don't consider myself to be a master at web design --otherwise I should've made my own designs for my projects.
 But, there are some things that are obvious even for the dumbest.

-If you remove underlines from anchors (aka, `<a>` tags), which will strip away the very sign that a piece of text is a link, you have to give them some other sort of distinction to let them stick out.
+If you remove underlines from anchors (aka, `<a>` tags), the thing which will strip away the very sign that a piece of text is a link, you have to give them some other sort of distinction to let them stick out.
 A shift in color or change of the cursor shape upon hover is not enough since the user needs to know that something can be interacted with before they do interact with it.

 The only --hardly noticeable-- distinction made in the original design between links and non-links is that links are bold.
 This is bad design.
 We need our websites to be accessible by most users even if they have low vision conditions.
 Plus, boldness is not an evident indication that you can interact with text.